joinpursuit/8-0-technical-curriculum/03-react/intro-to-react/readme.md

 }
 ```

-There is only one `Post` component.
-This means: that `Post` has to be reusable.
-A single feed has to be able to render multiple `Post` components.
+There is only one `Post` component so far and it has hard-coded values.

-The `Post` component below uses `{}` to embed values from the `postInfo` variable.
-For now, that means all of the posts will have the same content.
-In later lessons, passing in different properties for different posts will be demonstrated.
+Import the data and change the `Post` component below to use `{}` to embed values from the `postInfo` data.
+For now, that means all of the posts will have the same data.
+In later lessons, you will learn how to have the same component with different data.

+> **Note:** you can rename `postData` to `PostInfo` during import:

 ```jsx
 import postInfo from "./data.js";